DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 ..

    TODO: this has to go somewhere:
    There are two ways to monitor motor board current, one is at the input of the board and the other is at the output.
-We will cover both of these methods in the :ref:`Important Notes on Current Sensing` section.
+We will cover both of these methods in the :ref:`advanced-setup/supported-motorboards/IBT_2-motor-board-setup:Important Notes on Current Sensing (IBT_2)` section.

    Also, mention "high accuracy mode" and include the circtuit for that.